Istaravhshan

 It is believed that the city was founded 2 500 years ago but the exact age of Istaravshan is still not known.
 In the first two centuries AD, it was an important city with 6 km long walls and later it became a staging point on the Silk Road.
 While the older history of Istaravshan is not that well known, it is certain that the city promptly developed under the Samanid dynasty in the 9th and 10th centuries.
 Later, by the 13th century, most cities in the region, it fell under the Genghis Khan who razed it to the ground.

-The city climate is pleasant, mild in summer there is little rainfall and quite hot, in winter there is a lot of snow.
+The city climate is pleasant, mild in summer with little rainfall and quite hot and in winter a lot of snow.
 This small historic town has one of the well-preserved old towns in Tajikistan, inserted with some lovely traditional architecture.

 Istaravshan Sights

 Istaravshan is considered an open-air museum.
 In 2002 she was celebrated 2500 years from the moment of its foundation.
 Furthermore, the city is believed to be one of the most ancient settlements in Central Asia.
-Istaravshan managed to preserve the unique architecture and historical monuments of the country, proving to the brightest history of this city.
-From the early days, the city has seen an active development of crafts and trade.
+Istaravshan has managed to preserve some of the unique architecture and historical monuments of Tajikistan.
+From the early days, the city has seen an active player in crafts and trade which can be still seen in the lively bazar which is famed for the handicrafts produced and sold here.

 Mug Teppe Fort

-Mugh Teppe is the old citadel that used to be the residence of the Mug government, it lies on the hill overlooking the city.
-This site of the Sogdian fortress was stormed by Alexander the Great in 329 BC (there are faint remains in the northwest corner).
-The grand entry gate was constructed in 2002 for the Istaravshan’s 2500th-anniversary celebrations.
-A new restoration of one of the citadel’s ancient gateways dominates the site and, though it’s unlikely to be historically specific in its design.
-However historically more significant, are the mounds of earth in the corner of the site.
-Though they have more than a passing resemblance to builders’ rubble, they are all that remains of the Sogdian fortress attacked by Alexander.
-To get to the hill, take the road just north of the Istaravshan Hotel.
+Mug Teppe (Kalai Mug) walls can be seen from the main road passing through Istaravshan on top of a high hill.
+It is an old citadel that used to be the residence of the Mug government, it lies on the hill overlooking the city.
+This site of the Sogdian fortress was stormed by Alexander the Great in 329 BC.
+The grand entry gate was constructed in 2002 for the Istaravshan’s 2500th-anniversary celebrations and a bit later the whole site was surrounded by high walls.
+This new restoration dominates the site though it’s unlikely to be historically specific in its design and even the local archaeologists are not happy with the results.

 Sary Mazar